siduction/sidu-manual/data/en/0703-sys-admin-doas_en.md

 The script was executed without comment after Bob entered his user password.

-To allow **Lisa** to perform the system upgrade, she should switch to *multi-user.target* (init 3) and perform a *systemctl reboot* (init 6) after completion.
-The rule line `permit persist lisa as root cmd init` without specifying *args* causes all other calls of init are allowd, except those that are prohibited by the following rules below.
-Therefore, she cannot go directly from the *multi-user.target* to the *graphical.target* (init 5).
+To allow **Lisa** to perform the system upgrade, she should switch to *multi-user.target* and perform a *systemctl reboot* after completion.
+The rule line `permit persist lisa as root cmd systemctl args isolate` causes all other calls of *systemctl isolate* are allowd, except those that are prohibited by the following rules below.
+Therefore, she cannot go directly from the *multi-user.target* to the *graphical.target*.
 Here we see the structure of a hierarchy.

 **Notes**
 If you keep typing *sudo*, the line `alias sudo="doas"` in your *.bashrc* will help.